23 Free & Cheap Things to Do in NYC Right Now

 11. Visit the High Line

-The High Line is a linear park built on a historic freight rail line, that offers a unique blend of natural beauty and urban charm.
-It’s an outdoor gallery with contemporary pieces that are as thought-provoking as they are delightful.
+The High Line is a linear park built on a historic freight rail line that offers a unique blend of natural beauty and urban charm.
+It’s an outdoor gallery with thought-provoking contemporary pieces.

-Hit the path early to bask in the serene morning light with fewer crowds.
+Hit the path early for fewer crowds.
 Look for the small nooks between the plants, they’re perfect for a peaceful moment!

 READ NEXT